Tourists walking on the plaza behind the Eiffel Tower during a rain day, many of them are carrying umbrellas

 How to form the future perfect in French?

-The French future perfect (futur antérieur) is a compound tense which combines the auxiliary avoir(to have) or être(to be) and the past participle of a verb.
+The French future perfect (futur antérieur) is a compound tense which combines the avoir(to have) or être(to be) and the of a .
 Does it remind you of another French tense?

 Le passé composé!
 The only difference is that the auxiliary verb in the future perfect is conjugated in the future tense.
 All other rules, such as the choice of auxiliary, the formation of the past participle, and the word order with negation, pronouns, etc, apply.
 Let’s have a look at the different steps to form the future perfect: